FA Cup farce! Liverpool overpower Villa youngsters in match that should have never happened | Goal.com

 When all was said and done here, Liverpool were into the FA Cup fourth round.
 Safely through, despite a minor scare, after beating an Aston Villa side made up entirely of academy players, and managed by their U23s coach.

-Nobody was celebrating at the final whistle, and you could understand why.
+Nobody from Anfield was celebrating at the final whistle, and you could understand why.
 So much for the magic of the cup.

 “I am not going to pretend that this is a good news event,” said Christian Purslow, Villa’s chief executive - and that was before kick-off.